magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 ------------------------

 I practised Dhamma without knowing a great deal.
-I just knew that the path to liberation began with virtue ().
+I just knew that the path to liberation began with virtue (sīla).
 Virtue is the beautiful beginning of the Path.
 The deep peace of samādhi is the beautiful middle.
 Wisdom (paññā) is the beautiful end.
 Although they can be separated as three unique aspects of the training, as we look into them more and more deeply, these three qualities converge as one.
 To uphold virtue, you have to be wise.
-We usually advise people to develop ethical standards first by keeping the so that their virtue will become solid.
+We usually advise people to develop ethical standards first by keeping the Five Precepts so that their virtue will become solid.
 However, the perfection of virtue takes a lot of wisdom.
 We have to consider our speech and actions, and analyse their consequences.
 This is all the work of wisdom.
 We have to rely on our wisdom in order to cultivate virtue.

 According to the theory, virtue comes first, then samādhi and then wisdom, but when I examined it I found that wisdom is the foundation